CsatiZoltan/t8code-wiki/Debugging-with-valgrind.md

 We see a trace of commands and after having a look at each of them we see that it points us to the place where the cmesh is allocated.
 This indicates the missing ```t8_cmesh_destroy(&cmesh)``` which we just removed from the file.
 Handling the destruction of the cmesh properly will fix this problem.

 ## Suppressing error messages
-As mentioned befor, you can get a lot of MPI related output in your logfile, which makes it more difficult to analyse the memory management.
+As mentioned before, you can get a lot of MPI related output in your logfile, which makes it more difficult to analyse the memory management.
 You can create and use suppression files to ignore this output.
 Adding
 ```
 --gen-suppressions=all